-How to not forget your lines?” is one of the biggest questions I get asked about by people who are applying to Drama school or for those people who want to improve their audition technique.
+How to not forget your lines is the most popular questions I get asked about by actors.
+Whether they’re people who are applying to drama school, students or pros.
 Veterans and newbies alike all want to know how to not forget lines.

 I remember there is a great quote from a director who had very little sympathy for Actors who forgot their lines in auditions.
 It is a good anecdote that I mention to people who ask how to not forget your lines.
 They weren’t the best for when you were having a rough day but boy oh boy did you walk in the next day with those lines learnt: